-Comment: Walls designed and constructed from the products can contribute to limiting heat loss through walls.
+Comment: Walls designed and constructed from the product can contribute to limiting heat loss through walls.
 See sections 7.2 and 7.3 of this Certificate.

-Regulation: 40(2) Target carbon dioxide Emissions Rate
+Regulation: 40(2) Target carbon dioxide emissions rate

-Comment: Walls designed and constructed from the products can contribute to satisfying this Regulation.
+Comment: Walls designed and constructed from the product can contribute to satisfying this Regulation.
 See sections